 - Sage and Onion Turkey Burger With Garlic Mayo and Fries

 There is a strong possibility that although you do want to enjoy turkey when spending Thanksgiving alone, you do not want to put in a great many hours' preparation on a meal for one person.
-This makes a turkey stir fry the perfect choice.
-It is quick and easy to prepare but still includes that principal ingredient of fresh turkey.
+This makes a turkey stir-fry the perfect choice.
+It is quick and easy to prepare but still includes the principal ingredient of fresh turkey.

 - ½ pound diced turkey breast meat

 - ½ white onion

 - Generous handful of bean sprouts